Jacopo Riccati: Career

+This non-linear ordinary differential equation was to become of paramount importance in the centuries to come.
+Some of his work on polynomials was included by Maria Gaetana Agnesi, at Riccati's request, in the book on integral calculus of her Analytical Institutions.
+Riccati was very interested in hydraulics as well, and was often consulted by the Senate of Venice on the construction of canals and dikes along rivers.
+In addition, he studied economics, history, theology, ethics, metaphysics, and poetry.
+His works were collected and published in four volumes after his death (Lucca 1761-1765).

 Personal life

 His father, Conte Montino Riccati, came from a noble family who owned land near Venice.
 His mother was from the powerful Colonna family.
 His father died in 1686, when Riccati was only ten, leaving the youth a handsome estate.

-Jacopo's son, Vincenzo Riccati, a Jesuit, followed his father's footsteps and pioneered the development of hyperbolic functions.

-A second son, Giordano Riccati was the first to measure the ratio of Young's moduli of metals—preceding the better known Thomas Young by 25 years.
+Riccati and his wife had nine children, three of whom followed in their father's footsteps.
+Vincenzo Riccati, a Jesuit, pioneered the development of hyperbolic functions.
+Giordano Riccati was the first to measure the ratio of Young's moduli of metals—preceding the better known Thomas Young by 25 years.

 Honors

 Jacopo Riccati was named honorary Academician of the Academy of Sciences of the Institute of Bologna in 1723.
+The 6,5-kilometer sized main-belt asteroid 14074 Riccati, discovered at the San Vittore Observatory in 1996, was named in honor of him and his two sons, Vincenzo and Giordano.